-Since the world of DIY (do it yourself) started becoming more popular, the increase in home car repair has increased as well.
-Car repair and maintenance at your home makes sense for certain jobs that can be done quick and easy.
-If you’ve owned your used car for a while and like your garage oil-changes it makes sense to save a little money on a simple job.
-For certain repairs it makes even more sense to have a professional mechanic or technician help out, especially if you have a new car or SUV that needs more than a simple oil change.
-Some jobs are just better for the professionals and will end up saving you money, and headaches, in the long run.
+Since the world of DIY (do it yourself) started becoming more popular, the amount of home car repairs have increased as well.
+Car repair and maintenance at home makes sense for certain jobs that can be done quick and easy.
+If you’ve owned your used car for a while and enjoy your garage oil changes it makes sense to save a little money on a simple job.
+For other repairs it makes even more sense to have a professional mechanic or technician help out, especially if you have a new car or SUV that needs more than a just an oil change.
+Some jobs are better left to the professionals and will end up saving you money and headaches in the long run.

-We start out with a list of important repairs with a focus on tires.
-For some DIY-ers, changing and rotating tires seems like a simple enough job.
-Rotating tires is somewhat simple as the overarching idea but done incorrectly can cause major problems and damage.
-One of the biggest areas gone wrong is not using the proper tools.
-For the sake of your tires’ longevity and your own sanity on the road, this is definitely a job best left to those with the right tools.
-Changing tires is much more than removing a tire and putting the new one on.
-A crucial and often overlooked part of the process is proper balance and rotation, another area that the right tools and technology help do the job right.
+We start our list of important repairs with a focus on tires.
+For some DIY-ers changing and rotating tires seems like a simple enough job.
+The overarching idea of tire rotation may seem easy, but when done incorrectly can cause major problems and/or damage.
+One of the biggest areas where this repair goes wrong is not using the proper tools.
+For the sake of your tires’ longevity and your own sanity on the road, this is definitely a job best left to those with the right equipment.
+Changing tires is much more than removing a tire and putting a new one on.
+A crucial and often overlooked part of the process is proper balance and rotation, another area that the right tools and technology help get the job done right.

-Nobody likes the screeching sound of old brake pads.
-No thanks to the fingers on the chalkboard or expired brake pads sounds!
-This can lead to another no-no in DIY repair, changing your own brake pads.
-The overall procedure isn’t all too complicated and can be done in a timely manner.
-A trained professional with proper equipment can definitely complete this job faster and easier though.
-When done incorrectly, the results could be spilling brake fluid in your engine compartment or simply installing the pads wrong.
-Unless you already have all of the proper equipment at home and have a solid understanding of what may go wrong, this somewhat inexpensive job is worth leaving to the experts.
+Just like fingernails on a chalkboard, nobody likes the screeching sound of old brake pads, but changing your own brakes can be another no-no in DIY repair.
+The overall procedure isn’t too complicated and can be done in a timely manner.
+However, a trained professional with proper equipment will complete this job much easier and faster.
+When done incorrectly, the results could be spilling brake fluid in your engine compartment or simply installing the pads wrong-which will affect your ability to stop.
+Unless you already have all of the proper equipment at home and have a solid understanding of what may go wrong, if you need new brakes this somewhat inexpensive job is worth leaving to the experts.

-If you’ve ever changed your own oil before, you may be tempted to try and change the transmission fluid as well.
-Transmission fluid changes at home makes our list for another job better left for the professionals.
-If you’re thinking it boils down to having the right equipment and tools, you are partially correct!
-When thinking about transmission fluid, the condition of the fluid is also important and can be overlooked if done at home.
+If you’ve ever changed your own oil before you may be tempted to try and change the transmission fluid, too.
+Transmission fluid changes at home makes our list as another job better left to the professionals.
+If you’re thinking it boils down to having the right equipment and tools you are only partially correct.
+When thinking about transmission fluid, the condition of the fluid can be overlooked if done at home.
 For example, a repair shop might recommend a full transmission flush.
-This is important, of course, and also requires special machines to be hooked up to your transmission to continuously pump fluid through it until all has been replaced.
-Some vehicles also require a manufacturer-specific transmission fluid, which may or may not be available outside a used car dealership in Sioux Falls.
-For all these reasons and more, it’s best to leave the changing of your transmission fluid to someone who can assess the situation and make the proper call for your vehicle.
+This is important, of course, and also requires special machines to be hooked up to your transmission to continuously pump fluid until it has all been replaced.
+Additionally, some vehicles need a manufacturer-specific transmission fluid which may or may not be available outside of a used car dealership in Sioux Falls.
+For all these reasons and more it’s best to leave the changing of your transmission fluid to someone who can assess the situation and make the proper call for your vehicle.

-Vern Eide Motorcars is more than the area’s most reliable and trusted used, pre-owned and Certified selection of vehicles.
-We can assist our customers with everything from financing to sales, service to repair – and more!
+Vern Eide Motorcars is more than the area’s most trusted and reliable used and Certified Pre-Owned vehicles.
+We can assist our customers with everything from financing and sales to service and repair, and much more!
 We can help you locate a used vehicle for sale in Sioux Falls that has been checked out by one of the trained mechanics at any of our dealerships.
-We’re here to help you and available for any questions you may have!
+We’re here to help you and answer any questions you may have.